Fabronaut/Project-Swift/README.md

 ##  Create mocks for each screen

 ## Explain the value of the app for the user
+The value of our app would be for entertainment purposes.

 ##  Outline the users typical path through out the app

 ##  Discuss a few use cases

-##  Include a description of the capstone if it’s a companion app